hhjuhl/ha_washdata/project_description.md

 Note: The integration is now feature-complete.
 For current behavior, options, and testing, see README.md and IMPLEMENTATION.md.
 The prompt below remains as the original specification for reference.

+Note: Despite the name, HA WashData also works well for other appliances (e.g., dryers and dishwashers) as long as the power-draw cycle is reasonably predictable.

 Here’s a consolidated starting prompt you can give to an agentic AI.

 ---